Cream Of Asparagus Soup

 leek, potatoes, and garlic in a pot.

 Step 1- Cook the vegetables.
 Melt butter in a saucepan over medium heat.
-Add leek, potato, and garlic, and cook for 5 minutes, stirring, until leek softens.
+Add leek, potato, and garlic, and cook for 5 minutes, stirring, until the leek softens.

 wine, salt, and pepper in a saucepan with leeks, potato, and onion.